Eligible Services Not Included in Your Condominium Fees

 Meal services may include:

-- assistance in preparing meals in your dwelling
+- help preparing meals in your dwelling

 - meal preparation and delivery by a non-profit community organization (such as Meals on Wheels)